 Subscribe to a community solar garden and get credits on your utility bill without installing a system of your own.

-These tools and resources offer state agencies, local governments, and schools resources to move forward with solar procurement
+These tools and resources offer state agencies, local governments, schools & tribal nations resources to move forward with solar procurement.

 Use this mapping tool to find out if any location in Minnesota is a good site for solar.

 Minnesota’s cities and counties can unlock the economic development benefits of solar energy by becoming designated through SolSmart.

 Most utilities offer programs to buy wind or solar energy for a small premium as an easy way to be green.